ryparker/Awesome-List/README.md

 ---

+## Github

+- 🌟 [Refined Github](https://github.com/sindresorhus/refined-github) - Browser extension that simplifies the GitHub interface and adds useful features.
+- [Writting on Github](https://help.github.com/en/github/writing-on-github) - Official GitHub docs for READMEs, Gists, and more.
+- [Emoji Cheat Sheet](https://github.com/ikatyang/emoji-cheat-sheet) - List of emojis that are supported in Github's README presenter.
+- [Github Labels](https://github.com/abdonrd/github-labels) - A list of GitHub labels for reuse across projects.

+People to follow

+- 🌟 [Sindre Sorhus](https://github.com/sindresorhus) - Full-Time Open-Sourcerer ·· Maker ·· Into Swift and Node.js This guy creates some incredible open source, you've got to check out his work.
+After all, he's the guy who started Awesome lists!
+Some others you may have heard of: XO, Ava, Gifsky, refined github, is-\*, p-\* and many others.
+He actively maintain 1100+ npm packages (2 billion downloads a month!)
+Webpack relies on 101 of his packages and Babel relies on 144 of his packages!

 ## ✍️ VSCode

 - 🌟 [WallabyJS](https://wallabyjs.com/) - Wallaby.js is a developer productivity tool that runs your JavaScript and TypeScript tests immediately as you type, highlighting results in your IDE right next to your code.